hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 1. Look into WAN access via openvpn.
 Don't forward any ports from WAN to LAN (other than bittorrent)
 2. Integrate Radarr and Sonarr with trakt.tv (Google for this).
 3. Config mondorescue to backup to iso (http://www.mondorescue.org/docs.shtml)
-4. Acces files in the server via WEBDAV: (https://danrohde.github.io/webdavcgi/)
+4. Access files in the server via WEBDAV: (https://danrohde.github.io/webdavcgi/)
-5. Switch from eZServerMonitor to the more sophisticated netdata (supported by organizr): [WEBPAGE](https://www.netdata.cloud/), HOWTO - [How to Set Up Real-Time Performance Monitoring with Netdata on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-real-time-performance-monitoring-with-netdata-on-ubuntu-16-04)
+5. Look into better CPU fan control with [NBFC](https://github.com/hirschmann/nbfc)